Paul72187/Musical-Votes/README.md

 As a contemporary music historian
 So that I can understand which decade is the most popular amongst the public for music I want to be able to see the year in which each contributing track was released.

+As a DJ on a retro radio station
+So that I can see which tracks are most important amongst the public to inform how I devise my programme playlists I want to be able to see a break down of the most popular tracks on a regular basis.

+As an owner of an independent record store
+So that I know which classic singles and albums to order in response to public demand I want to be able to keep abreast of the most treasured tracks of all time.